 The increasing speed of broadband internet has transformed private tutoring, and learners are now able to connect with teachers all around the world.
-Real-time lessons via the internet are possible using a webcam and a piece of videoconferencing software such as Skype, Google Hangouts, and Apple Facetime, to name a few.
+Real-time lessons via the internet are possible using a webcam and a piece of videoconferencing software such as Zoom, Skype, Google Hangouts, and Apple Facetime, to name a few.

 There are lots of situations where having access to lessons via webcam can be really advantageous.
 Here are some of the benefits people often tell us that they've experienced from taking violin lessons via webcam: